burak-efe/VuMake/README.md

-# VuMake: A Terrible Vulkan Renderer
+# VuMake: Not so bad Vulkan Renderer
 ![2025-03-22 08_40_35-Window](https://github.com/user-attachments/assets/afd97f4a-7664-454d-a0c2-002d9e2f95af)

-This is a terrible vulkan renderer, barely functioning.
-This renderer is meant to be prototyping space for my purposes and I would not recommend to use on any project.
+This renderer is meant to be a prototyping space for my purposes and I would not recommend to use on any project.

-Some non-optimal things in this project, that should be avioded in normal circumstances:
-- Only header files: to faster prorotyping
-- A lot of third party library usage: Im just experimenting with them
-- Excessive file count: because I like it
-- Global, static variables global context: to make prototyping faster
-- Unnecesary ECS: im just experimenting

 ### Capabilites
 - ✅ Bindless Resources (via Descriptor indexing)